independenc3/passion4coding/readme.md

 **Your task is to build an UI where you can fold / unfold based on the lists with ReactJS.**

+####Bonus FULL-STACK
+- Use the API oauth provider to identify your self

 ### Challenges you will face
 - Building a tree from the lists, state management, building reusable components, building modules that consists of modules, making it visually appealing